SaulDoesCode/Crafter.js/README.md

 ```

 #### Models
-Crafter.js allows the creation of scoped models to manipulate your app, models execute after the page has loaded
+Crafter.js allows the creation of scoped models to manipulate your app, models execute immediately then the views they return executes after the page has loaded

 ```javascript